-While several versions of the above-displayed warning were circulated in March 2016, most had two things in common: They claimed that the warning originated "on the radio," and they urged people to forward the message to their entire contact list.
+The multiple versions of this warning circulated in March 2016 mostly had two things in common: They claimed that the warning originated “on the radio,” and they urged recipients to forward the message to their entire contact list.

 The “Sonia Disowns Rahul” virus hoax bore a striking resemblance to the “Dance Of the Pope” hoax that surfaced in October 2015.
 Both of these hoaxes claimed that the warning had originated “on the radio,” and urged people to forward the message to everyone on their contact list.
 In both instances, we concluded that there was no evidence that the virus ever existed, and that the circulated message was nothing more than a hoax.